JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 <td>

 Check this option to delete the content of the destination directories before copying artifacts.
-It will be applied to all inclusive rules
+It will be applied to all inclusive rules.

 </td></tr></table>